%dw 2.0

 Index Selector

-This matching selector allows to match any array by its index.
+This matching selector enables you to match any array by its index.

 The following example updates an element that is at the first location of the array: